14 Dec 2017 2 mins read Refrigeration News

-In Australia, many of the industrial refrigeration and air conditioning equipment makes use of fluorocarbon refrigerants to aid the heat transfer process.
-Fluorocarbon refrigerants are actually synthetic chemicals that normally have a very high GWP (Global Warming Potential), and some even have the potential to inflict damage to the ozone layer if released to the environment.
+In Australia, many industrial refrigeration and air conditioning equipment use fluorocarbon refrigerants to facilitate heat transfer.
+Fluorocarbon refrigerants are synthetic chemicals that normally have a very high GWP (Global Warming Potential), and some even have the potential to inflict damage to the ozone layer if released into the environment.

-The physical properties of natural refrigerants made it quite hard to handle, so they fell out of preference.
-Hydrocarbons are combustible, ammonia is toxic and carbon dioxide is a high-pressure gas; however, they have vital plus points to their credit.
-Ammonia has no GWP value at all and hydrocarbons and carbon dioxide have a low GWP.
+The physical properties of natural refrigerants made them quite hard to handle, so they fell out of preference.
+Hydrocarbons are combustible, ammonia is toxic, and carbon dioxide is a high-pressure gas; however, they have vital plus points to their credit.
+Ammonia has no GWP value, and hydrocarbons and carbon dioxide have a low GWP.

-Possibly, it’s prudent to say that engineers, as well as end-users, may require reviving their memories about the right applications.
-End users ought to look cautiously at what is for every individual project, as naturals may not be the right fit for all types of installations.
+Possibly, it’s prudent to say that engineers and end-users may require reviving their memories about the right applications.
+End users should look cautiously at what is for every project, as naturals may not be the right fit for all types of installations.